lovethisgame/drop/README.md

 ### The appname/actors directory

-The appname/actors directory contains a Context class which serves as a ServiceLocator for resolving Controllers within application, and the Controller interfaces.
+The `appname/actors` directory contains a Context class which serves as a ServiceLocator for resolving Controllers, and the Controller interfaces themselves.
 Controller interfaces are split into two groups:
-* singletones - interfaces that start with "I<...>" name prefix and define API for managers, commands, workers, services of which there is a single implementation within the system;
+* **singletones** - interfaces that start with `I<...>` name prefix and define API for managers, commands, workers, services of which there is a single implementation within the system.
+Example:
-* notifications - interfaces that start with "IOn<...>" name prefix and defined API for controllers that listen on specific events or actions happening within the system.

-Singletone interface example:
 ```actionscript
 public interface ISignInController
 {